-Username

-Hostname

-Complete or partial matches with the Linux logon

-Complete or partial matches with the hostname of

-name of the user account on the SSH server.
+Username Hostname Complete or partial matches with the Linux logon Complete or partial matches with the hostname of name of the user account on the SSH server. the SSH server on which the logon resides. --- --

-LastLogon
+LastLogon UnmanagedKeyld

 The date on which the logon was last used to login to the given hostname.